1930

 Timothy Hawkins Street Kings Motor Club

 September 23, 2020 · SKMC 1982 Car Show in the Jelsma Stadium in Guthrie OK.
 This flier was drawn by our very own Steven Rogers.
 The phone numbers were 282-1404 (Ben Friar’s house) 282-6276 (Wallar’s Auto Parts) 282-4237 (Stan Phillips Auto Parts) and finally the only still active same number same member 282-6503, Steven Rogers.
 How cool is that?
 The show was quite the undertaking for a bunch of kids and we pulled off several but the fun stories during those times abound!
-Security was by Gary Winn aka “the Big Happy” and John Hawkins sr, ask Happy for those stories!
-Ha!
+Security was by Gary Winn aka “the Big Happy” and John Hawkins SR, (Rest in Peace: Steve and Happy)

 2019